CU-CommunityApps/cd-chef/cd-efs/README.md

 Works in conjunction with [cd-cu-auth](../cd-cu-auth), which configures Ubuntu 16 LTS OPsWorks EC2 instances with users and groups from Cornell AD. [cd-cu-auth](../cd-cu-auth) uses kerberos, sssd, and Duo for authentication and access control.
 This cookbook, [cd-efs](../cd-efs), mounts EFS volumes and configures them for access using directory group permissions.

+`cd-efs::s3backup` recipe configures a cron job to backup mounted EFS volumes to s3 using [s3cmd](http://s3tools.org/s3cmd).
+This tools is used instead of native AWS `s3` or `s3api` CLI interface since handles:
+- zero length files
+- maintains uid, guid, and other file metadata (e.g., create time)

 ## To Do

 * Fix nagging issue with `cd-efs::efs` recipe where the recipe fails because the system doesn't recognize that AD groups (used in directory group assignment) are real.
-Work around this issue by running `cd-cu-auth::default` and then running `cd-efs::efs` separately.
+Work around this issue by configuring `cd-cu-auth::default` as an OpsWorks Setup recipe and `cd-efs::efs` as an OpsWorks Configure recipe.
 * Create spec tests for recipes.
 * Use simplified method for mounting EFS volumes: https://aws.amazon.com/about-aws/whats-new/2016/12/simplified-mounting-of-amazon-efs-file-systems/